 - Total List Price

-These measures then need to be broken by many dimensions.
-For example we can drill down in the following dimensions (Levels in parentheses):
+These measures then need to be broken into many dimensions.
+For example, we can drill down into the following dimensions (Levels in parentheses):

 - Date (Year, Quarter, Month, Day)

 - Store Information (Store Id)

 - Household Demographics (Number of Dependents, Buy Potential)